jung0221/LUNAS/README.md

 ## Referencing and citing

-I you are working with this code to your project, please refer to:
+If you are working with this code to your project, please refer to:

 > Choi J., Condori M. A. T., Miranda P. A. V. and Tsuzuki M. S. G. Lung automatic seeding and segmentation: a robust method based on relaxed oriented image foresting transform.